 The following are key figures on births, perinatal deaths, and sudden unexpected deaths in infancy (SUDI) in Australia.

-The latest data available from the Australian Bureau of Statistics on births and SUDI is for 2017.
+The latest data available from the Australian Bureau of Statistics on births and SUDI is for 2018.

-The latest data for perinatal deaths is for 2016 and is provided by the Australian Institute of Health and Welfare.
+The latest data for perinatal deaths is for 2018 and is provided by the Australian Institute of Health and Welfare.

-- There were 309,142 births in Australia in 2017.
+- There were approximately 300,000 births in Australia in 2018 (1).

-- There were 2,849 perinatal deaths in 2016.
-This includes 742 neonatal deaths (deaths within 28 days of birth) and 2,107 stillbirths.
+- There were approximately 2,850 perinatal deaths in 2018, including 737 neonatal deaths (deaths within 28 days of birth) and 2,118 stillbirths (2).

-- An average of 103 children aged 0-4 years die each year from injury and poisoning deaths.
+- 85 children aged 0-4 years died from injury and poisoning (a rate of 5.4 per 1,000) (5).

-- From 1989 to 2017, the rate of SUDI deaths in Australia has decreased by 85%.
-An estimated 10,329 lives have been saved since risk reduction campaigns were introduced.
+- From 1989 to 2018, the rate of SUDI deaths in Australia has decreased by 85% – equating to 10,857 babies saved since risk reduction campaigns were introduced (6,7).

 Stats, facts and definitions

 Stillbirth and sudden death in infancy and childhood, Australia